 To end our Sierra retrospective, I decided to do something different: instead of reviewing another typical graphic adventure, I decided to review a mix of two of my favourite genres (graphic adventure and RPG).
 Which lead us to Quest for Glory (originally known as Hero’s Quest).

-Continuing our Sierra retrospective, we’ll now a take a look at the first game of Sierra’s most realistic series so far, Police Quest.
+Continuing our Sierra retrospective, we’ll now a take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.

 Like I said before, we’ll continue our Sierra retrospective by going to SPAAAAAACE!
 More specifically, Space Quest I.

 We can’t make a Sierra games retrospective without beginning with one of the first graphic adventures ever made for the IBM PC and Sierra’s first big hit: King’s Quest: Quest for the Crown.

 For the upcoming month of February, I decided to do something a bit different: I decided to do a developer month, in which first I do a historical retrospective of a legendary retro developer and then review games of said developer for the remainder of the month.

 And this month, I chose the company responsible for creating one of my favorite game genres, the Graphic Adventure.
 I’m speaking, of course, about Sierra.